 INGREDIENTS

-FAUX SOY SAUCE
+FAUX SOY SAUCE:

 1/4 c.
-Grandma’s original unsulphered molasses (available in many supermarkets nationwide and online)
+Grandma’s original unsulphered molasses

 3 T. rice wine vinegar